 Step 1: Qualify for the Student Direct Stream

-If you meet the requirements of the SDS and collect all of the required documents then you can submit your application to get a Canada study permit in a fraction of the time.
+If you meet the requirements of the SDS and collect all of the required documents, you can submit your application to get a Canada study permit in a fraction of the time.

 Step 2: Apply Online